Abusing Power: Animal Farm and Wicked History

 Unit Summary

-In order to provide students with necessary schema to understand the time period that Orwell satirizes, this unit begins with the nonfiction text Joseph Stalin (A Wicked History), which dives into the history of Joseph Stalin and the Russian Revolution.
-This text is intended to introduce students to the real-life atrocities committed during this time period and give them a small window into the lives of the tens of millions of people who were murdered, starved, exiled, imprisoned, or killed on the battlefield, all at the instruction of Joseph Stalin.
+In order to provide students with necessary background knowledge and context needed to understand the time period that Orwell satirizes, this unit begins with the informational text Joseph Stalin (A Wicked History).
+This text dives into the history of Joseph Stalin and the Russian Revolution.
+This text is intended to introduce students to the real-life atrocities committed during this time period and give them a small window into the lives of the tens of millions of people who were murdered, starved, exiled, imprisoned, or killed on the battlefield, at the instruction of Joseph Stalin.

-Through their work with these two texts, students will explore questions about the power of language and draw conclusions about the way it can be used as a method of control.
-They will dig deeply into the use and impact of propaganda.
-They will explore the genre of allegory, the impact of satire, and the way that historical knowledge can create dramatic irony within a text.
-Additionally, students will have the opportunity to think about artistic interpretation through two lenses: they will think about how authors use and interpret historical events in a fictional text and they will analyze how a film interpretation can differ from the source text and evaluate the decisions directors make.
+Through their work with these two core texts, students will explore questions about the power of language and draw conclusions about the way it can be used as a method of control.
+They will dig deeply into the use and impact of propaganda as well.
+Students will explore the genre of allegory, the impact of satire, and the way that historical knowledge can create dramatic irony within a text.
+Additionally, students will have the opportunity to think about artistic interpretation through two lenses: they will think about how authors use and interpret historical events in a fictional text, and they will analyze how a film interpretation can differ from the source text and evaluate the decisions directors make.

-As this unit follows directly behind the unit focusing on Elie Wiesel’s Night, students will continue their year-long study of justice/injustice, particularly in the context of extreme human cruelty and suffering.
-Much like Elie Wiesel’s message that the stories of human atrocities must continue to be told, so too does Orwell’s text continue to act as an urgent, relevant call-to-action.
+As this unit follows directly behind the unit focusing on Elie Wiesel's Night, students will continue their year-long study of justice and injustice, particularly in the context of extreme human cruelty and suffering.
+Much like Elie Wiesel's message that the stories of human atrocities must continue to be told, so too does Orwell's text continue to act as an urgent, relevant call-to-action.

 Fishtank Plus for ELA